Destination Distilleries: Why Bourbon Lovers Are Flocking to Bardstown, Kentucky

 Here’s our guide to a few of Bardstown’s must-see distilleries, along with our favorite places to eat, sip and stay in this uniquely Kentucky town.

 Set on 100 acres of active farmland, this American whiskey and bourbon destination experience features a state-of-the-art distillery, vintage whiskey library and a unique educational experience.
 Specialty tours, cocktail classes and limited-edition tastings take you behind the scenes of the distilling process and show you how to make the perfect bourbon cocktails.
-End your visit with a meal at Bottle & Bond Kitchen and Bar, which offers expertly crafted cocktails and superb food in a hip, modern setting.
-(Hint: try the boozy milkshakes!)
+End your visit with a meal at The Kitchen & Bar, which offers expertly crafted cocktails and superb food in a hip, modern setting.

-One of Bardstown’s newest distilleries, Lux Row blends timeless craft and modern innovation to create some of Kentucky’s most regarded bourbon brands, including Rebel Yell®, Ezra Brooks®, David Nicholson® and Blood Oath.
+One of Bardstown’s newest distilleries, Lux Row blends timeless craft and modern innovation to create some of Kentucky’s most regarded bourbon brands, including Rebel Yell®, Ezra Brooks®, David Nicholson® and the highly regarded Blood Oath series.
 With a 43-foot custom copper still, six barrel warehouses and the capabilities to produce three million gallons of spirit a year, Lux Row Distillers is a must-see.

 Independent and family-owned since 1936, the historic Willett Distillery specializes in handcrafted, small-batch and single-barrel selections of distilled spirits.
 Visitors to its historic property can choose from more than a dozen different tour and tasting experiences, including access to specialty products like the elegant Willett® Pot Still Reserve.
 Round out the experience with The Bar at Willett, the distillery’s elegant onsite bar and restaurant, which serves seasonally inspired small plates alongside classic cocktails and their modern interpretations.
 (But be sure to call ahead for reservations.)